silverbulletmd/silverbullet/website/Install/Binary.md

 2. Unzip the file in a convenient place
 3. Run it from the command line (see below)

-You need to create a folder to hold your [[Spaces|space]] files.
+You need to create a folder to hold your [[Space|space]] files.
 This folder can be kept anywhere.
 You can then run `silverbullet` taking the folder path as an argument:

 ```bash
 mkdir sb